jyrg02/Leiden/Comparing and Connecting/Readings/Week 2 (16-22 Sept)/subrahmanyamConnectedHistoriesNotes1997.md

 	* Heartland and rimland go along the traditional lines of the really big players of early modern history
 	* Are the generalizations equal in all of the areas analysed
 	* Based on conventional wisdom and has selection bias, the scholars chosen will be the ones that fit into the narrative.
-The early modern period: Middle 14th cent to mid 18th cent
+The early modern period: Middle 14th cent to mid 18th cent.
+> This is not the standard.
+Usually 100 to 1500 is late middle ages and 1500 onwards is modernity.
+This is probably due to conversation during a conference with their paper.
 * Political definition: Reformulation of Eurasian politics as a result of Amir Timur Gurgan (1405)
 	* Delink from any particular country of origin --> General shift
 	* Features: